View Current

 Section 10 - Meetings

-(11) Meeting minutes will be taken and distributed within two weeks of the meeting.
+(20) Meeting minutes and action items will be made available within two weeks of the meeting.

 Top of Page